AlekseiMikhalev/ai-library/README.md

 ## **Project Overview**

 The Non-Fiction AI Library is an advanced tool designed for extracting and organizing knowledge from PDF documents.
-It enables users to upload PDFs, extract structured features, cluster related sections, and use a **Graph RAG** to learn knowledge concepts.
+It enables users to upload PDFs, extract structured features, and use a **Graph RAG** to learn knowledge concepts.
 The project leverages **Python**, **FastAPI**, and several key technologies, including **LLMSherpa, MongoDB (pymongo, motor), Neo4j, Ollama, and scikit-learn**.

 Users can interact with the system to:
 - Extract structured knowledge from PDFs.